We Who Believe in Freedom: Black Feminist DC Exhibition Opening

 - Exhibition curators Dr. Sherie Randolph and Dr. Kendra Field

-- Executive Director of the DC Public Library Richard Reyes-Gavilan
+- Member of the Board of Trustees of DC Public Library Donella Brockington

 - Board Chair of the National Women’s History Museum Susan Whiting